prcutler/paulcutler.org/content/spinning.md

 date = "2020-06-12"

 # Project title.
-title = "Now Spinning - April 2023"
+title = "Now Spinning - May 2023"

 +++

 ## Newish Records

+* The National - First Two Pages of Frankenstein
 * The Hold Steady - The Price of Progress
 * The New Pornographers - Continue as a Guest
 * boygenius - the record